Murder of Irene Garza: John Bernard Feit

 The priest who heard Garza's last confession, Father John Feit (27), came under suspicion soon after her disappearance.
 Feit had been at the McAllen church since completing seminary training in San Antonio.
-Church members reported that Feit's confession line moved slowly on the night of Garza's disappearance and that he was away from the sanctuary several times.
+Church members reported that Feit's confession line moved slowly on the night Garza disappeared and that he was away from the sanctuary several times.
 When the canal was drained several days after the discovery of Garza's body, Feit's photo slide viewer was found.
-Fellow priests had noticed scratch marks on Feit's hands after midnight mass, and they said it was irregular for Feit to have taken Garza to the church rectory to hear her confession as he had reportedly done that night.
-McAllen police initially said that Feit passed polygraph tests, but the tests were later said to be inconclusive.
+Fellow priests had noticed scratch marks on Feit's hands after Easter Vigil mass, and said it was irregular for Feit to have taken Garza to the church rectory to hear her confession as he had reportedly done that night.
+McAllen police initially stated that Feit passed polygraph tests, but the tests were later said to be inconclusive.

 Feit initially denied hearing Garza's confession in the rectory, but later admitted to having done so.
 He accounted for his absence from the sanctuary by claiming that he had broken his glasses that night; he said that he often played with his glasses nervously as he listened to confession.
-Feit stated that he had driven back to his church’s pastoral house, a short drive away, to get another pair of glasses, and when he arrived he had no key, so he had to climb into the house on the second floor.
+Feit stated that he had driven back to his church's pastoral house, a short drive away, to get another pair of glasses, and when he arrived he had no key, so he had to climb into the house on the second floor.
 He said that he sustained the scratches on his hands as he was climbing the outside of the brick structure.

 Three weeks before Garza's death, a woman named Maria America Guerra had been sexually assaulted while kneeling at the communion rail at another Catholic church in the McAllen area.
 Rumor held that Feit was responsible, but local church leaders discouraged people from considering the possibility that a priest could have been involved in a violent crime.
 Feit admitted to visiting a priest at that church on the day of Guerra's attack, but he denied assaulting her.
 He was later charged with rape, and the trial ended in a hung jury.
 In 1962, rather than face a second trial, Feit entered a plea of no contest to a misdemeanor charge of aggravated assault and paid a $500 fine.
 Years later, Feit said he did not understand that a no contest plea would be considered a conviction in the case.